lordrip/talks/README.md

-# My humble talks for meetups and lighting talks
+# Talks for meetups and lighting talks

+## Done
 - RxJS intro
 - RxJS marble testing

+## Pending
+- Typescript, beyond avoiding setting a string to a number